nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Then, enter the command `edit person 1 -p 91234567 -e johndoe@example.com`.

-If done successfully, you should see the new details show up under in the [persons section](#persons-section) under "Alex Yeoh" as seen below.
+If done successfully, you should see the new details show up in the [persons section](#persons-section) under "Alex Yeoh" as seen below.

 ![Edit Person Example](images/EditPersonExample.png)